Editorial policies

 Peer review

-Nordicom follows a double-blind peer-review process for all journal articles and books published in English.
+Nordicom follows a double-blind peer review process for all journal research articles and books published in English.
 A double-blind process means all submitted manuscripts are made anonymous and judged by at least two independent and external anonymous scholars appropriate for the subject.
+If a preprint has been uploaded prior to submission at Nordicom, we cannot guarantee anonymity; please see our policy on preprints and prior postings below.

 Reviewers are asked to provide comprehensive comments for the authors.
 Additionally, reviewers are encouraged to provide comments that are for editors only, including a recommendation about whether the article, chapter, or book should be published, concerns about misconduct, or problems adequately assessing all parts of the manuscript.
 Reviewers are requested to disclose any potential conflict of interest.
 The comments provided by the reviewers inform the decision of Nordicom’s editorial team to publish or refuse the submission.